BLOGS

 Why Regular HVAC Filter Changes Matter

 The primary job of an air filter home system is to protect the internal components of your HVAC unit and improve the air you breathe.
+When airflow is restricted, essential parts like the AC Capacitor may experience added strain due to longer run times and overheating risks.
 When you keep up with an air filter replacement, you are ensuring that pet dander, dust, and pollen are trapped before they circulate through your rooms.
 Beyond health, a clean filter allows for better airflow, which prevents your system from overheating or freezing up.
 Consistent HVAC Maintenance Tulsa services always emphasize that a clean filter is the first line of defense against costly repairs.

 Understanding Different Types of HVAC Filters